 Inheritance and death taxes.
 Without a legal marriage, a couple needs to sign several agreements to create even a partial framework of protection in the event of death, and certain tax benefits are forever denied to unmarried couples.

 Transfer taxes.
 In theory, transfers of property upon dissolution of the relationship are tax-free for legally married couples, but not for unmarrieds.
-It's unclear yet how these rules will apply to same-sex couples, because of the federal government's refusal to recognize same-sex relationships.
+Under Windsor, same-sex married couples are able to make such spousal transfers tax-free.

 Immigration.
 A legal marriage is the only reliable method of providing a foreign partner with the privileges of immigration to this country if the person doesn't qualify under work or other provisions of the Immigration Act.